General information and tips for prospective fellowship applicants

 • This is an annual non-renewable award for undergraduate or graduate students.

-• A student's financial need, academic achievement, leadership skills, personal merit, professional goals and involvement in the LGBT community are taken into consideration.
+• A student's financial needs, academic achievement, leadership skills, personal merit, professional goals, and involvement in the LGBT community are taken into consideration.

 • Award amount- $10,000, application due generally in late January.